Principals and school staff must follow the

 If mould is a problem in your workplace, you need to eliminate sources of moisture and clean up the mould by:

-Wear safety glasses and long rubber gloves and take care not to splash the cleaning solution.
+- wearing safety glasses and long rubber gloves and taking care not to splash the cleaning solution.
 Ensure the area is well ventilated.
 If you are sensitive to mould you should consider wearing a ‘P1’ or ‘P2’ respirator during clean up.
 They are available at most hardware stores.

 Legislation, guidance and compliance codes